GenomicDataInfrastructure/standard-operating-procedures/sops/node-specific/GDI-SOP0014_add-datasets-metadata-to-node-beacon.md

 | :-------------- | :------------------------------------------------------------------ | :-------------------------------------- |
 | `1`             | When metadata for a new beacon dataset needs to be added or existing metadata needs to be updated. | Node beacon maintainer |

-After collecting all the information related to the dataset’s metadata, create a new `datasets.csv` file with this exact name inside `/ri-tools/csv` folder (or any subfolder).
+After collecting all the information related to the dataset’s metadata, create a new `datasets.csv` file with this exact name inside `/ri-tools/csv` folder (or create a new subfolder under this path with the dataset's name and save it there).
 Copy the headers you need from the template file `/ri-tools/csv/templates/datasets.csv`.
 Make sure the following mandatory headers are included:
 ```yaml
 id
 name